+The district shall provide reasonable access to instructional material within a reasonable period of time
-2. The parent shall have the right, upon request, to inspect a survey created by a third party before the survey is administered or distributed to their student pursuant to 20 USC 1232h(c)(1)(A)(i).

-3. The parent shall have the right, upon request, to inspect any instrument used in the collection of personal information from students for the purpose of marketing or for selling that information (or otherwise providing that information to others for that purpose), before the instrument is administered or distributed to their student pursuant to 20 USC 1232h(c)(1)(F)(i).
+2. The parent shall have the right, upon request, to inspect a survey created by a third party before the survey is administered or distributed to their student pursuant to 20 USC §1232h(c)(1)(A)(i). a.
+The district shall provide reasonable access to such survey within a reasonable period of time after the request is received in accordance with 20 USC §1232h(c)(1)(A)(ii).
+PROGRAM 2415.05/page 3 of 7 Student Surveys, Analysis, and/or Evaluations, Examinations, Testing, or Treatment 3.
+The parent shall have the right, upon request, to inspect any instrument used in the collection of personal information from students for the purpose of marketing or for selling that information (or otherwise providing that information to others for that purpose), before the instrument is administered or distributed to their student pursuant to 20 USC \$1232h(c)(1)(F)(i). a.

-a.
 The district shall provide reasonable access to such instrument within a reasonable period of time after the request is received in accordance with 20 USC §1232h(c)(1)(F)(ii).

-C. Protection of Students' Privacy in Examination, Testing, or Treatment with Prior Consent - 34 CFR §98.4 a.
-Political affiliations;

-© Copyright 2022 Strauss Esmay Associates, LLP 1886 Hinds Road Suite 1 Toms River, NJ 08753-8199 732-255-1500 b.
-Mental and psychological problems potentially embarrassing to the student or the student's family;

-1. In accordance with 34 CFR §98.4(a) no student shall be required, as part of any program funded in whole or in part by a program of the USDOE, to submit without prior consent to psychiatric examination, testing, or treatment, or psychological examination, testing, or treatment, in which the primary purpose is to reveal information concerning one or more of the following:

-c.
-Sex behavior and attitudes;

-d.
-Illegal, anti-social, self-incriminating, and demeaning behavior;

-e.
-Critical appraisals of other individuals with whom the student has close family relationships;

-f.
-Legally recognized privileged and analogous relationships, such as those of lawyers, physicians, and ministers; or g.
-Income, other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under a program.

-© Copyright 2022 · Strauss Esmay Associates, LLP · 1886 Hinds Road · Suite 1 · Toms River, NJ 08753-8199 · 732-255-1500
+C. Protection of Students' Privacy in Examination, Testing, or Treatment with Prior Consent - 34 CFR §98.4 © Copyright 2022 · Strauss Esmay Associates, LLP · 1886 Hinds Road · Suite 1 · Toms River, NJ 08753-8199 · 732-255-1500 treatment, In accordance with 34 CFR §98.4(a) no student shall be required, as part of any program funded in whole by a program of the USDOE, to submit without prior consent to psychiatric examination, testing, or or psychological examination, testing, or treatment, in which the primary purpose is to reveal information g one or more of the following: a.
+Political affiliations; b.
+Mental and psychological problems potentially embarrassing to the student or the student's family; c.
+Sex behavior and attitudes; d.
+Illegal, anti-social, self-incriminating, and demeaning behavior; e.
+Critical appraisals of other individuals with whom the student has close family relationships; f. ministers; Legally recognized privileged and analogous relationships, such as those of lawyers, physicians, and or PROGRAM 2415.05/page 4 of 7 Student Surveys, Analysis, and/or Evaluations, Examinations, Testing, or Treatment Income, other than that required by law to determine eligibility for participation in a program or for financial assistance under a program. © Copyrigh nt 2022 · Strauss Esmay Associates, LLP · 1886 Hinds Road · Suite 1 · Toms River, NJ 08753-8199 · 732-255-1500